nu-radio/NuRadioMC/NuRadioReco/modules/io/noise/README.md

 # Noise generation for neutrino simulations using Generative Adversarial Networks

 This repository contains all the code for the Noise generation for neutrino simulations using Generative Adversarial Networks project.
 The projected which was done as an Erasmus Internship between 29/8-28/10/22 by Daniel Hjelm.
+The project outline was done within the guidelines of the course [Project in Embedded Systems](https://www.uu.se/en/admissions/freestanding-courses/course-syllabus/?kpid=29423&kKod=1TE721) and the report is available [here](https://drive.google.com/file/d/1ZfqVr4L8ocML3DDFMSNtupJ6pZiTY1Fk/view?usp=sharing)
 <!-- Report available here: [report](https://github.com/nu-radio/NuRadioMC) -->